Companies Using GetResponse

 Outreach template for GetResponse users:

 "Hi [Name], I noticed [Company] uses GetResponse for email marketing.
-Our data shows that 72% of GetResponse customers are businesses with under 10 employees, and many pair it with [Hotjar/Google Analytics/no live chat].
+Our data shows that 61% of GetResponse customers are businesses with under 10 employees, and over half run WordPress.
 Are you using the automation workflows and conversion funnels, or mainly sending newsletters?
 Happy to share what similar [industry] businesses are doing to get more from their email lists."

-Targeting strategy: Filter the GetResponse install base by company size (1-50 employees), industry (advertising, coaching, consulting, or wellness), geography (Poland, Germany, US, or Italy), and tech stack (uses Hotjar or Microsoft Clarity, no ecommerce).
-This narrows to the highest-value segment: small service businesses actively investing in marketing tools.
+Targeting strategy: Filter the GetResponse install base by company size (1-50 employees), industry (consulting, coaching, retail, or advertising), geography (Poland, Germany, Italy, or the US), and tech stack (WordPress with WooCommerce).
+This narrows to the highest-value segment: small European service and commerce businesses actively investing in marketing tools.

-Competitive angle: Don't lead with "GetResponse is losing customers."
+Competitive angle: Don't lead with "GetResponse is losing customers," because on this data it mostly isn't.
 Lead with the all-in-one problem: most users signed up for email marketing but aren't using webinars, funnels, or landing pages.
 They're paying for features they don't touch.
-If your product does one thing better (CRM, scheduling, course hosting), pitch the unbundling: "You're paying for 5 tools in one and using 1.
-We do that 1 thing better for less."
+If your product does one thing better (CRM, scheduling, course hosting), pitch the unbundling.

 Frequently Asked Questions